Image: Jarden Donkin, RadLab | ©

 This satellite connectivity will also unlock new tools that will help DOC work smarter and achieve more for nature, including:

-• Satellite and technology pilots to enhance DOC staff safety, data collection and decision-making on conservation land.
+• satellite and technology pilots to enhance DOC staff safety, data collection and decision-making on conservation land

-• Satellite-connected field tools to enable remote teams to collect data, track species, and stay connected from anywhere.
+• satellite-connected field tools to enable remote teams to collect data, track species, and stay connected from anywhere

-• Sensor systems that can trigger alerts and reduce the need for costly, time-consuming trips into the field.
+• sensor systems that can trigger alerts and reduce the need for costly, time-consuming trips into the field.

-To find out more visit One NZ
+To find out more, visit the One NZ website.